Freakwill/pyrimidine/paper/paper.md

 # Create your own classes and algorithms

 In the standard GA, the mutation rate and crossover rate remain constant and uniform throughout the entire population during evolution.
-However, in self-adaptive GAs, these rates can be dynamically encoded in each individual, allowing for adaptability during iterations.
+However, in self-adaptive GAs [@hinterding], these rates can be dynamically encoded in each individual, allowing for adaptability during iterations.

-For such purpose, we introduce a "mixed-individual" consisting of two chromosomes of different types: `BinaryChromosome`, representing the solution, and `FloatChromosome`, encapsulating the probabilities of mutation and crossover, which is inherently equipped with genetic operations tailored for floating-point numbers.
+Following we introduce the "mixed-individual" consisting of two chromosomes of different types: `BinaryChromosome`, representing the solution, and `FloatChromosome`, encapsulating the probabilities of mutation and crossover, which is equipped with genetic operations tailored for floating-point numbers.

 ```python
 class AdaptiveIndividual(MixedIndividual):